Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 - This problem can be prevented by feeding a natural diet of raw meaty bones.
 Dogs on a natural diet have small firm stools and have to work to defecate.
 Each time they do, the glands are expressed.

 - DO NOT have his glands expressed every time he goes in for a grooming or an exam.
-Having the glands continually expressed is more likely to lead to problem.
+Having the glands continually expressed is more likely to lead to problems.

-- Dr. Pitcairn, a holistic veterinarian and author of “Natural Health for Dogs and Cats” also recommends adequate exercise, giving a dog free space when doing his business, and nutrients to promote a healthy skin: vitamin A, zinc, B complex vitamins, and vegetable oil.
+- Dr. Pitcairn, a holistic veterinarian and author of “Natural Health for Dogs and Cats,” also recommends adequate exercise, giving a dog free space when doing his business, and nutrients to promote healthy skin: vitamin A, zinc, B complex vitamins, and vegetable oil.

 Cancer of the skin can also cause a bad smell.
 If the dog has a tumor that is on the surface, it is often fast-growing and the middle part of the mass will die since it does not have enough nutrients.
 That dead tissue becomes infected, and the rotting tissue makes the dog stink terribly.